perpetualintelligence/terminal/apps/s2s/README.md

 - Configured to align with the Test Server's network settings and operational mode.
 - Sends a series of predefined commands to the server.

->NOTE: The client uses a console router for issuing manual commands during testing.
+> **NOTE**: The client uses a console router for issuing manual commands during testing.
 This helps developers understand and verify service-to-service communication in real-time.
 For automated operations, the client and server can both be automated to handle dynamic network scenarios without manual intervention.

 ## Testing and Validation